Trump-backed J.D. Vance will win Ohio GOP Senate primary, CNN projects - KESQ

 J.D.
 Vance, the Trump-backed candidate in Ohio’s contentious GOP Senate primary, has won the nomination, CNN projected Tuesday.

-Even as most candidates in the race ran toward former President Donald Trump, the primary is the first Senate contest of the year to test the power of his endorsement.
+Even as most candidates in the race ran toward former President Donald Trump, the primary was the first Senate contest of the year to test the power of his endorsement.

-In the other marquee race of the night, Ohio Gov. Mike DeWine will win Tuesday’s GOP gubernatorial primary, CNN projects, beating back challengers from his right flank as he seeks a second term.
+In the other marquee race of the night, Ohio Gov. Mike DeWine has won the GOP gubernatorial primary, CNN projected, beating back challengers from his right flank as he seeks a second term.

-While Trump did not endorse in the Ohio gubernatorial primary, he played a big role in the contest to replace retiring Republican Sen. Rob Portman.
+Club for Growth Action, which had supported Mandel, pounded that theme in the closing days of the race — seeking to capitalize on the fact that roughly a quarter of GOP primary voters were still undecided, according to the April Fox poll.
+Half of those who had expressed a candidate preference in that poll had said they could change their minds.

-With Democrats and Republicans fighting for control of Congress this fall, which will determine whether President Joe Biden can advance any aspect his agenda after 2022, nearly half of the most competitive US Senate matchups will likely be set by the end of this month.
+State Sen. Matt Dolan, the only Republican who had urged the GOP to move on from the 2020 election and rejected Trump’s false claims about the results, saw his support increase in that poll from the previous month and pulled off a stronger-than-expected finish Tuesday night — just behind Mandel — with about 23% of the vote.

-Club for Growth Action, which supported Mandel, pounded that theme in the closing days of the race — seeking to capitalize on the fact that roughly a quarter of GOP primary voters were still undecided, according to the April Fox poll in which half of those who expressed a candidate preference said they could change their minds.
+The Vance win is likely to embolden Trump as he looks ahead to other opportunities in the midterm calendar.

-State Sen. Matt Dolan, the only Republican who had urged the GOP to move on from the 2020 election and rejected Trump’s false claims about the results, saw his support increase in that poll from the previous month but hasn’t been at the top of the pack.
+Some of Trump’s closest allies believe Vance’s win could have a ripple effect on other May primaries featuring Republican candidates backed by Trump.
+“People want to be on the winning team, and I think you’ll see voters coalesce behind other candidates now that Trump has proven that his guys win,” the Trump ally said.

 Addressing Vance’s past criticism during a tele-rally for him on the eve of the election, Trump said Vance has “said some negative things about me, but he’s made up for it in spades.”